tigthor/NSABlocklist/README.md

 * HACIENDA

-**Thanks goes to everyone who are fighting for www. security!
+**A special thanks goes to everyone who are fighting for www. security!
 Give spying no chance!**